magv/fuchsia.cpp/README.md

 * *transform*

-  Read the transformation matrix from this file*.
+  Read the transformation matrix from this file.

 * *expr*